 A bout of sickness

-At the very end of September, she had a bout of sickness so I rushed her up the vet (she had destroyed a toy and I suspected that was the culprit).
-She also had a slight fever so we agreed to treat it as a bug.
+At the very end of September, she had a bout of sickness, so I rushed her up to the vet (she had destroyed a toy, and I suspected that was the culprit).
+She also had a slight fever, so we agreed to treat it as a bug.
 However, if no improvement within 48 hours, other investigations would need to be done.

 The next day she was back to her normal self!

-We dutifully finished the antibiotics and all seemed well until the end of the week when she just didn’t seem right.
-I rang the vet and they said to observe or, if I was concerned, to bring her in.
+We dutifully finished the antibiotics, and all seemed well until the end of the week when she didn’t seem right.
+I rang the vet, and they said to observe or, if I was concerned, to bring her in.
 She was quiet for the rest of the day but did eat her dinner.

 When I woke up the next day (Sunday), Holly was in a lot of pain.

 I rang the emergency vet and took her in that afternoon.
 We saw a wonderful vet who was very straight and to the point.
 Holly had a temp of 40, and they put her on Metacam.
-The vet insisted that we bring her back in the morning for a scan.
-She was concerned as Holly’s “lady’s bits ” we’re swollen and so were her teats.
+However, the vet insisted that we bring her back in the morning for a scan.
+She was concerned as Holly’s “lady’s bits “were swollen, and so were her teats.

-The vet had found a lump which he suspected to be on her ovary, and he was going to remove it the next day.
-He had given her pain relief, put her on a drip, and was trying to get her temp down.
+The vet had found a lump that he suspected to be on her ovary, and he was going to remove it the next day.
+He had given her pain relief, put her on a drip, and tried to get her temperature down.

 We gave her a kiss and cuddle and told her to be good.

-We got a phone call the next afternoon to say that the op had gone well and a large lump had been removed and sent away to be tested.
+The next afternoon, we got a phone call to say that the op had gone well and a large lump had been removed and sent away to be tested.
 She was comfortable, snoring her head off and on a drip for fluids and pain relief.
-We agreed to not see her as she was so sleepy and sleeping was going to aid her recovery.
+We agreed not to see her as she was so sleepy, and sleeping would aid her recovery.

-At work the next day I was counting down the hours until I could go as see Holly.
+At work the next day, I counted down the hours until I could see Holly.

-They had got her out to scan her abdomen and as they put her back in she had fitted on them.
-Off we both went again in silence, neither of us knowing what to say.
+They had got her out to scan her abdomen, and as they put her back in, she had fitted on them.
+So off we both went again in silence, neither of us knowing what to say.